 As a Portuguese citizen, you have the inherent right to enter and exit Portugal at any time.
 This provides the freedom to travel internationally while having your home country as a secure base.

-How to Obtain a Portuguese Passport
+How to Get a Portuguese Passport

 1. Portuguese Passport after Legal Residence